Quillwyrm/HitShapes/README.md

                                                                                 BY QUILLWYRM
 ```

-A lightweight 2D collision detection module for LOVE2D using HUMP vectors.
+A lightweight 2D collision detection module for LÖVE using HUMP vectors.

 ## Features